cappysan/asustor-certbot-dns/README.md

 Files within the `Configuration` shared folder can be modified via SSH or by exporting the shared folder through NFS, SMB, FTP, ...

+- Change `provider.conf`, `domains.conf` and the proper `<provider>.conf` (eg: `ovh.conf`) files.
+- Restart the application in the user interface
+- Download the zip file from the certbot Configuration folder
+- Use the certificate manager to install the certificates.

 ## Support & Sponsorship <a name="support"></a>